Don’t expect to see a red carpet at the Oscars this year

-(KTLA) – When Hollywood’s biggest names head to the Oscars on Sunday, they’ll notice something a little different.
-The normal red carpet has done a color swap and it’s now a Champagne color.
+When Hollywood’s biggest names head to the Oscars on Sunday, they’ll notice something a little different.
+The normal red carpet has done a color swap, and it’s now a champagne color.

-On Wednesday, crews rolled out the new path, but it will be still referred to as the red carpet.
+On Wednesday, crews rolled out the new path, but it will be still referred to as the red carpet, KTLA reports.

 Oscars host Jimmy Kimmel was on hand to assist with the rollout.
 He joked that the switch from red to Champagne showed how confident producers are that no blood will be shed this year, an edgy joke considering the slap involving Will Smith and Chris Rock at last year’s awards.